JiNova/team_hackerman/README.md

 print(buf)
 ```
 The injected shellcode in this example tries to connect and forward a shell over TCP to IP address 10.0.2.2 (standard Gateway IP on a Virtualbox VM) on port 12345.
 So, before you deliver the payload, you would want to use netcat to listen for the reverse shell.
+To modify the IP address and port of the forwarding target, please see the section "Generate Your Payload!" for more details.

 8. Try it again!
-Exploit should work now
+Exploit should work now outside of gdb.

 ## Takeaway